 - The borrower must be able to provide proof of employment

-A conventional loan is any loan that isn’t backed by a government agency such as the FHA or the Veterans Administration (VA).
-Conventional loans are offered through a private lender and account for roughly two-thirds of the mortgages taken out in the U.S.
+A conventional loan is any home loan that isn’t backed by a government agency, such as the FHA or the Veterans Administration (VA).
+Conventional loans are offered through a private lender.
+They account for roughly two-thirds of the mortgages taken out in the U.S.

 Here are the requirements to qualify for a conventional mortgage: